dcodev1702/azure_ama_logging/data_collection_rules/existing/README.md

 ```

 ## Modify the DCR as required
-Use your editor of choice and save your work
+Use your editor of choice and save your work <br/>
+If you're using the Azure Cloud Shell, you can use the upload/download feature to assist in editing the DCR

 ## Copy the modified DCR into a variable (for ease of use)
 ```PowerShell